In this article

 Excessive, long-term alcohol use affects your brain chemistry.
 When you stop drinking, the brain is unable to function correctly.
 This leads to withdrawal.

-Alcohol withdrawal syndrome produces a wide range of symptoms.
+Alcohol withdrawal syndrome produces various symptoms.
 Everyone’s body reacts differently to it.
 The typical symptoms of alcohol withdrawal are separated into three stages.

 Symptoms typically peak between 24 to 72 hours and usually resolve within a week.
 In some cases, symptoms can last longer.

-Stage one occurs within the first six to eight hours after your last drink.
-Symptoms during this stage are mild in nature.
-They typically involve changes in mood and mild physical symptoms.
+Stage one occurs within the first 6 to 8 hours after your last drink.
+Symptoms during this stage are mild.
+They typically involve mood changes and mild physical symptoms.

 In many ways, the symptoms that occur in stage one are similar to a normal hangover.
-While these initial symptoms may not appear serious in nature, they are just the beginning.
+While these initial symptoms may not appear serious, they’re just the beginning.
 Dismissing these early symptoms can be dangerous.

 Side effects of alcohol withdrawal can escalate quickly.
 Once symptoms begin, a person undergoing alcohol withdrawal should be under medical monitoring.